 Asiatic Lily makes a perfect plant for landscape design.
-One of the hardiest and most popular lilies grown, this true lily when planted correctly, produces long-lasting flowers.
+One of the hardiest and most popular lilies grown, this true lily produces long-lasting flowers when planted correctly.
 Beginners new to planting bulbs find Asiatic Lilies among the easiest of all lilies to play with.
 They are the first lilies of the season to flower, and they multiply fast.
-With simple care, these temperate northern hemisphere natives, grow and do well in USDA hardiness zones 10 all the way to 3.
+With simple care, these temperate northern hemisphere natives grow and do well in USDA hardiness zones 10 all the way to 3.

 Oriental Lily shares a number of features with the Asiatic Lily.
 However, they also possess distinct differences, and no one should see them as the same.
 A few of their dissimilarities include fragrance, size, and bloom color.

 The bulbs of Asiatic Lilies appear large, 5 to 6 inches (12.5 to 15 cm) across, generally white, along with a tint of pink.
 The bulb color plays no part in flower color.
 Lily bulbs, when harvested, often look pinkish after exposure to sunlight.
 The large bulbs store a lot of food, giving them plenty of flower power in the spring, even with sub-par soil, water, and fertilizer.

 Plant Asiatic Lily bulbs in early spring or fall before frost in well-drained, fertile soil.
 This allows the plants to develop a good root system.
 Adding organic matter will help improve the soil.
 When planting bulbs, place them 12 to 18 inches (30 to 45 cm) apart and 4 to 6 inches (10 to 15 cm) deep in full or partial sun.
 A location receiving morning or late afternoon sun with 6 hours of sunlight minimum is preferable.
-Asian Lilies like a slightly acidic (6.5 pH.) soil.
+Asian Lilies like slightly acidic (6.5 pH.) soil.

-When you receive Asiatic bulbs plant them as soon as possible to keep them from drying out.
-For a nicer look, place 3 or more lily bulbs that will eventually multiply into groupings.
+When you receive Asiatic bulbs, plant them as soon as possible to keep them from drying out.
+For a nicer look, place three or more lily bulbs that will eventually multiply into groupings.
 Plant them among other flowers to provide the bulbs with shade.
 A bulb planter comes in handy to make a hole at just the right depth.